olilarkin/awesome-musicdsp/README.md

 ## Open source instruments/effects

-- [surge](https://github.com/surge-synthesizer/surge) - Surge was an excellent product from a very talented developer and it's recently been open sourced and updated to work with modern versions of VSTGUI.
+- [surge](https://github.com/surge-synthesizer/surge) - Surge was an excellent product which has been open sourced and is now being mainted and improved by the surge-synth team.
-- [helm](https://github.com/mtytel/helm) - Helm is a comprehensive synth with a modern user interface written with JUCE, using OpenGL for visualisation widgets.
+- [vital](https://github.com/mtytel/vital) - Vital is a very succesful wavetable synth with a slick interface done using the GPU.
 - [obxd](https://github.com/2DaT/Obxd) - OBxd  is a great sounding oberheim emulation, written with JUCE.
 [DiscoDSP have updated it](https://github.com/reales/OB-Xd), and it has also been [ported to work on the web as a WebAudioModule](http://www.webaudiomodules.org/wamsynths/obxd)
 - [dexed](https://github.com/asb2m10/dexed) - Dexed is a JUCE frontend to [Raph Levien's "Music Synthesier For Android"](https://github.com/google/music-synthesizer-for-android), which is an excellent DX7 emulation.
 Also [ported to work on the web as a WebAudioModule](http://www.webaudiomodules.org/wamsynths/dexed)
 - [AudioKit SynthOne](https://github.com/AudioKit/AudioKitSynthOne) - SynthOne is a great open source project built using Audiokit,  that will be very interesting to anyone looking to build an iOS synthesiser.